 This real-time progressive profiling offers the up-to-the-minute, accurate view of one’s audience needed to orchestrate the most fitting marketing messaging based on their most recent engagement.

 Sure, having a platform that specializes in tracking every microscopic activity undertaken by prospects and buyers is certainly a big plus for you and your marketing team.
 But it’s arguably more important to have a single source of truth that syncs with all of your martech, including said analytics systems, to create a unified, centralized, single customer view to guide all of your marketing efforts.

 The alternative is to simply continue to let your customer data live in silos — something that has proven to deter marketing success for organizations of all industries and focuses today.

-Putting your journey data at the center of your marketing
+Putting your customer journey data at the center of your marketing strategy

 Knowledge of how your customers’ interact with your business, on your digital presence and in the real world and at the moment of each engagement, is your most critical marketing asset today.

 With customer journey analytics fused with a CDP, you can ensure your contacts get the most relevant lifecycle messaging through the most appropriate channels and, at the end of the day, receive a high-quality customer experience — a CX that can help you continually grow your marketing ROI.

 Learn how you can adopt the new customer engagement model — one built around consumer privacy — and accelerate your lifecycle orchestration efforts and ROI.